Our new film draws into sharp focus the sheer horror of rhino poaching and its threat to the species.

 PROJECT TITLE: Tipping Point

-LOGLINE: In an unscrupulous world where rhino horn is prized above gold, a veterinarian, a poacher, a documentary maker and an undercover cop all commit unrelated crimes to protect themselves and their families – setting their lives on an unavoidable collision course.
+LOGLINE: In an unscrupulous world where rhino horn is prized above gold, a journalist, a veterinarian, a poacher and an undercover cop all commit unrelated crimes to protect themselves and their families – setting their lives on an unavoidable collision course.